K8TIY/NASummaries/README.md

 --------

 I generally finish the Thursday show over the weekend and get it online Monday.
-Typically the Sunday show does up Wednesday.
+Typically the Sunday show goes up Wednesday.
 (I do my first listen of new shows for enjoyment and to get the structure in mind, so I almost never start summarizing new shows the first time round.)